carolinecorbieres/ArtlasCatalogues/2_OCR/README.md

 <p align="center"><img src="https://github.com/carolinecorbieres/ArtlasCatalogues/blob/master/images/OCR-2.png" width="50%"></p>

-- If you have JPEG images of your catalogue, choose `Upload single document` and add the path to your `exhibCat_NAME_OF_THE_CATALOGUE/JPG` folder you created before.
+- If you have JPEG images of your catalogue, choose `Upload single document` and add the path to the `exhibCat_NAME_OF_THE_CATALOGUE/JPG` folder you created before.
 You can add the name of the catalogue in the `Title on server` section.

 <p align="center"><img src="https://github.com/carolinecorbieres/ArtlasCatalogues/blob/master/images/OCR-3.png" width="60%"></p>